 Disclosure: This post may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my links.As an Amazon Associate I earn from qualifying purchases.

-There’s not an ounce of chocolate in this fudge so if you’re looking for chocolate move along.
+There’s not an ounce of chocolate in this fudge.
+So if you’re looking for chocolate move along.
 If you’re a caramel lover, you’ve come to the right place!
-Kids love this fudge and so do the grown ups!
+Kids love this creamy caramel fudge and so do the grown ups!
 Its super rich but oh so wickedly delicious.

 - 1 cup light brown sugar